 Liver function tests check the levels of certain enzymes and proteins in your blood.
 Levels that are higher or lower than normal can indicate liver problems.
 Some common liver function tests include:

 - Albumin and total protein.
 Albumin is one of several proteins made in the liver.
 Your body needs these proteins to fight infections and to perform other functions.
-Lower-than-normal levels of albumin and total protein might indicate liver damage or disease.
+Lower-than-normal levels of albumin and total protein may indicate liver damage or disease.

 - Bilirubin.
 Bilirubin is a substance produced during the normal breakdown of red blood cells.
 Bilirubin passes through the liver and is excreted in stool.
 Elevated levels of bilirubin (jaundice) might indicate liver damage or disease or certain types of anemia.